Technical partner tendering

 The Food Data Collaboration are open to hearing from digital platforms who are interested in contributing to this exciting project.
 We are running an ongoing tendering process for potential technical partners, as set out below.

 This project aims to use an existing standard to build interoperability between digital platforms working in farmer-focussed food supply chains.
 This project seeks tenders from digital platforms, who are inspired by what we’re trying to achieve, to join us on this journey to integrate with the standard and run an interoperability trial.
 We will be awarding these tenders on a periodic basis, until funds are exhausted.
-All tender applications received in a period will be reviewed at a Governance meeting and tenders awarded based on criteria outlined below.
-The next Governance meeting is Friday 10th June 2022.
-The next cut-off is 12:00 (BST) Thursday 9th June 2022.
+All tender applications will be reviewed by the Tendering Sub-circle of the Governance circle and tenders awarded based on criteria outlined below.
+The Tendering sub-circle aim to respond to Expressions of Interest within 3 weeks.

 The UK Food Data Collaboration is a project to integrate UK short supply chain food distribution platforms with the Data Food Consortium (DFC) Ontology, creating a UK Local Food Data Commons.
 The project is being hosted by the Open Food Network UK and is funded by The National Lottery Community Fund through to March 2024.